Oregon HAI Activities

 Oregon has a number of national and state-level activities focused on understanding and reducing the occurrence of healthcare-associated infections (HAI).
 These include mandated reporting of high risk HAIs, validation of reported data, and a patient safety commission adapting evidence-based HAI prevention strategies aimed at reducing HAIs.
 Oregon also has multiple research projects to determine overall HAI prevalence, to make HAI surveillance easier for hospitals, and to monitor specific HAI pathogens.

-The 2015 HAI Annual Report includes data reported to OHA by 61 hospitals and 60 dialysis facilities.
-Oregon hospitals beat national averages for preventing HAIs, but more work needs to be done to cut CLABSI and Clostridium difficile infections.
+The 2016 HAI Annual Report includes data reported to OHA by 61 hospitals and 60 dialysis facilities.
+Oregon hospitals outperformed national averages for HAIs, but more work needs to be done to prevent CLABSIs, Clostridium difficile infections and certain surgical site infections.

 Lunch and Learn Webinars

 This is an educational webinar series for health care providers, laboratories and facilities.

 HAIs are caused by a wide variety of bacteria, viruses, and fungi, and are often associated with medical devices.

 The Oregon Health Authority provides oversight and support for the mandatory reporting of healthcare-associated infections in Oregon hospitals.

 As a part of Oregon's Emerging Infections Program (EIP) we conduct active population-based surveillance for healthcare-associated infections, as well as broad studies of HAI prevalence and methods to improve HAI surveillance.

 Data validation ensures that the mandatory reporting of HAIs is complete and accurate.
 State employees independently audit hospital medical records to validate HAIs.